eartvit/mlasp-on-ocp/README.md

   * Find a configuration with a given (percentage) deviation from a desired target.

 We shall address these areas in the next sections.
 This guide assumes a full version of RedHat OpenShift is used.
 The steps for deploying on the developer version (local) are the same, however the local version will not provide insights on the system metrics (i.e. pod CPU usage, pod memory usage, etc.).
-For demonstration purposes, only application metrics shall be used for the ML modelling process, therefore the fact that an OpenShift Local instance does not provide these details are irrelevant for the demonstration.
+For demonstration purposes, only application metrics shall be used for the ML modelling process, therefore the fact that an OpenShift Local instance does not provide these details, are irrelevant for the demonstration.

 ## What is Red Hat OpenShift